AnoopAlias/AUTOM8N/docs/_build/html/_sources/ColdFusion_Java.rst.txt

-Setting up ColdFusion or Java
+Setting up ColdFusion
 ==============================

 There are 2 ways to setup ColdFusion supported by XtendWeb

-.. tip:: Railo project is probably dead .
+.. note:: Railo project is probably dead .
 Please check ￼http://lucee.org/ or http://openbd.org/ for a Railo replacement

 **Using Tomcat**